madnight/blog/source/_posts/monad.md

                  Just x  -> g x
 {% endvimhl %}

-All of the above is already implemented in the standard Haskell library, so you can also simply open an interactive Haskell interpreter (ghci) and test the following examples.
+All of the above is already implemented in the standard Haskell library, so you can simply open an interactive Haskell interpreter (ghci) and test the following examples.
 {% vimhl hs %}
 ghci> [1,2,3] >>= \x -> [x, x*2]
 [1,2,2,4,3,6]